cryptoinhero/zurbank/README.md

 ```
 And start Omni Core using `./zurbankd` (or `./qt/zurbank-qt` if built with UI).
 The inital parse step for a first time run
 will take up to 60 minutes or more, during this time your client will scan the blockchain for Omni Layer transactions.
 You can view the
-output of the parsing at any time by viewing the log located in your datadir, by default: `~/.bitcoin/zurbank.log`.
+output of the parsing at any time by viewing the log located in your datadir, by default: `~/.zurcoin/zurbank.log`.

 Omni Core requires the transaction index to be enabled.
-Add an entry to your bitcoin.conf file for `txindex=1` to enable it or Omni Core will refuse to start.
+Add an entry to your zurcoin.conf file for `txindex=1` to enable it or Omni Core will refuse to start.

 If a message is returned asking you to reindex, pass the `-reindex` flag as startup option.
 The reindexing process can take serveral hours.

-To issue RPC commands to Omni Core you may add the `-server=1` CLI flag or add an entry to the bitcoin.conf file (located in `~/.bitcoin/` by default).
+To issue RPC commands to Omni Core you may add the `-server=1` CLI flag or add an entry to the zurcoin.conf file (located in `~/.zurcoin/` by default).

-In bitcoin.conf:
+In zurcoin.conf:
 ```
 server=1
 ```